-Accommodations are adjustments to the environment setting, instruction or materials that allow a student with a SEND condition to access the content or complete assigned tasks.
-Accommodation does not alter what is being taught.
+Accommodations are adjustments to the environment setting, instruction or materials that allow a student with a SEND condition to access the content, complete assigned tasks and remove barriers to learning.
+Accommodations do not alter what is being taught.
 Instead, accommodations allow students with SEND to pursue the same course of study as other students.
 Accommodations determined necessary are based on an individual child's needs related to his/her SEND condition and 'levels the playing field for students' (equity in education).
 Accommodations may change "how" a student learns but does not reduce learning expectations nor change "what" the student will learn.
 Accommodations can take different forms: